mklemmingen/hangman-2/README.md

 ### See for yourself!

 If you have any tips and tricks on how to improve the code or where to get a big chunk of dictionaries like the one I sneakily forked, feel free to message or create a discussion

+TO-DO:
+  - Fallback of high strategy to medium difficulty if length of iterated dict == 0
+  - Game Interface
+  - Fixes of german
+  - split source code inbetween functions, game-run, art and lines